MISSISSIPPI CODE TITLE 45.

 Adam Walsh Child Safety Act.

-(d) "Registration" means providing information
+(e) "Registration" means providing information

 to the appropriate agency within the time frame specified as required by this